Tennille, Alabama

 Tennille, also spelled as Tennile is an unincorporated community in Pike County, Alabama.
 It is located 17 miles southeast of Troy, Alabama.

 History

+Tennille is named for St. Clair Tennille, a railroad promoter from Troy.
+A grist mill operated in Tennille in 1886.
+Tennille was incorporated in 1901 and disincorporated at a later date.

 A post office was established as Tennile in 1890, and remained in operation until it was discontinued in 1958.

 Geography

 Tennille is just over one mile north of the Pea River, which separates Pike County from Dale County.